niHonkage/DocsLearning/en/guides/application-orchestrate/README.md

 # Application Orchestration

-In Dify, an "application" refers to a practical scenario application built on large language models like GPT.
+In Fusionworks, an "application" refers to a practical scenario application built on large language models like GPT.
 By creating an application, you can apply intelligent AI technology to specific needs.
 It encompasses both the engineering paradigm for developing AI applications and the specific deliverables.

 In short, an application provides developers with: